Skip to the content.

 ![] is the closed empty effect rowsquare performs no effects.
 The compiler rejects any function with an ![] row that contains perform or that calls a function with a non-empty row.

-int_to_string(n: Int) -> String ![] is a builtin (§13.2).
+int_to_string(n: Int) -> String ![] is a compiler intrinsic in the prelude (§13.2) — it is in scope everywhere, no import / use needed (the example above imports it explicitly, which still works but is redundant).
 String literals use "..." with C-style backslash escapes (\\, \", \n, \t).

 E3 — Recursion and exhaustive match